 \begin{remark} The assumptions (1) and (2) can not be dropped from \autoref{thm: unirat_cubics}.
 Let $\F$ be an algebraically closed field of characteristic $p \in \{2, 3\}$. \begin{itemize} \item If $p=2$, then we set

 for $k:= \F(t_1, t_2)$. \item If $p=3$, then we set

 for $k:= \F(t_1, t_2)$. \end{itemize} Set $X := Y_{k^{\sep}}$ for each $p \in \{2, 3\}$.
-Then $X(k)$ is dense in $X$ and $X$ is not unirational by \cite[Theorem 4.4]{OS22} ($p=2$) and \cite[Theorem 2.7]{OS22} ($p=3$). \end{remark}
+Then $X({k^{\sep}})$ is dense in $X$ and $X$ is not unirational by \cite[Theorem 4.4]{OS22} ($p=2$) and \cite[Theorem 2.7]{OS22} ($p=3$). \end{remark}

 \begin{rem} Some results established in this article are extended to the geometrically non-integral case. \begin{enumerate} \item $X$ is rational if $k$ is a field of characteristic $p>0$, $X$ is a regular del Pezzo surface $X$ over $k$, $H^0(X, \MO_X)=k$, and $K_X^2 \in \{5, 7\}$.
 Indeed, we get $\epsilon(X/k)=0$ by the list of \cite[Theorem 4.6]{Tan19}, which implies that $X$ is geometrically integral by \cite[Theorem 7.3]{Tan21}.
 Then we may apply \autoref{them: Enriques} $(K_X^2 =5)$ and \autoref{p deg7} $(K_X^2 =7)$. \item Let $k$ be a field and let $X$ be a regular variety over $k$.
-If $P$ is a $k$-rational point of $X$, then $X$ is smooth around $P$ (cf. \cite[Proposition 2.13]{Tan21}), and hence $X$ is automatically geometrically integral when $H^0(X, \MO_X)=k$.
-In particular, the geometrically integral assumption in \autoref{t rationality} can be replaced by $H^0(X, \MO_X)=k$. \item Let $k$ be a $C_1$-field and let $X$ be a projective normal variety over $k$ with $H^0(X, \MO_X)=k$.
-Then $X$ is automatically geometrically integral by \cite[Lemma 6.1]{BT22}.
+If $P$ is a $k$-rational point of $X$, then $X$ is smooth around $P$ (cf. \cite[Proposition 2.13]{Tan21}), and hence $X$ is automatically geometrically integral when $X$ is projective over $k$ and $H^0(X, \MO_X)=k$.
+In particular, the geometrically integral assumption in \autoref{t rationality} can be replaced by $H^0(X, \MO_X)=k$. \item {Let $k$ be a field and let $X$ be a projective normal variety over $k$.
+If $X$ is geometrically integral, then we get $H^0(X, \MO_X)=k$.} \item Let $k$ be a $C_1$-field and let $X$ be a projective normal variety over $k$. {By \cite[Lemma 6.1]{BT22} and \cite[Theorem at the first page]{Sch10}, $H^0(X, \MO_X)=k$ if and only if $X$ is geometrically integral}.
 In particular, the geometrically integral assumption in \autoref{thm: existence_section} can be replaced by $H^0(X, \MO_X)=k$. \end{enumerate} \end{rem}